frctl/fractal-docs/docs/guide/cli/commands-reference.md

 ### start

 Start a web UI local development server.
-See the ~@TODOLINK @server', 'dev server documentation') }} for more details and options.
+See the [dev server documentation](../web/development-server.html) for more details and options.

 ```bash
 fractal start